-The government of Laos has decided to implement an electronic visa system form June 2019.
-Travelers from eligible countries will be able to obtain the eVisa for Laos by completing an online application form with their personal details and passport information.
+The government of Laos has implemented an electronic visa system that simplifies the process of getting a visa.
+Travelers from eligible countries are able to obtain the eVisa for Laos by completing an online application form with their personal details and passport information.

 Laos joins several other countries across the world that have already implemented electronic visa systems.
 The Laos eVisa system should contribute to smoother immigration controls.
 Many countries, including Laos, hope that by providing an online visa more foreign visitors will be drawn to visit them, thus benefiting the growing tourism industry.

 The Lao People’s Democratic Republic is not the first country in Southeast Asia to have an electronic visa system.
 At the moment, Cambodia, Vietnam, and Myanmar offer an online visa option for tourism purposes.
 After a long development period, the electronic system for Laos is now available in a move to attract more tourism to the country.

 Only foreign tourists of specific nations will be eligible to apply for the eVisa for Laos.
 Among some of the countries included in the eligibility list include Australia, Canada, The United States and Japan.
 This online visa is a single entry visa and grants its holder a stay of up to 30 days.

 - Czech Republic